CholGen/CholGen-Workshop-2024/README.md

-# CholGen Workshop
+# Cholera Bioinformatics Workshop

-Documentation for Cholera Bioinformatics Workshop Training dates: February 19-23, 2024
+Training dates: February 19-23, 2024

+This page contains documentation for the hands-on exercises throughout the workshop.

 A Terra [workspace](https://publichealth.terra.bio/#workspaces/gates-pgs-africacdc/CholGen_Workshop_Feb2024) has been created for the training that contains cholera data and tools.
-We will use this workspace for hands on exercises throughout the week.
+We will use this workspace for hands-on exercises throughout the week.

  - [Workspace setup](workshop/workspace-setup-cholgen.md)
  - [Uploading your own data](workshop/uploading-data.md)